- Describe how experiences and activities support a sense of self.

 Experiences and Activities that Promote Infant and Toddler Sense of Self

-As an infant and toddler caregiver, taking time to observe young children and wonder about what you see and hear helps you slow things down and capture moments of joy, surprise, wonder and learning.
-Observing infants and toddlers and reflecting on those observations can help you continue to promote secure and caring relationships, as well as an understanding of and appreciation for the growing development of self for each infant and toddler in your care.
+As an infant and toddler caregiver, take time to observe young children and recognize moments of joy, surprise, wonder, and learning.
+Observing infants and toddlers and reflecting on those observations can help you continue to promote secure and caring relationships, as well as an understanding of and appreciation for the growth and development of each infant and toddler in your care.
 The thinking of infants and toddlers changes as they grow older and begin to develop an understanding of themselves in relationship to and separate from others.
-Therefore, observation continues to be an important strategy as you consider interactions and creating experiences and activities to support the developing sense of self for the infants and toddlers in your care.
+Therefore, observation continues to be an important strategy as you consider interactions and plan experiences and activities to support the developing sense of self for the infants and toddlers in your care.

 Ensure environments have enough adults available to be close by and respond quickly to infants and toddlers.
 You can do this by: